This post is also available in: 简体中文 (Chinese (Simplified))

 The Indian economy has witnessed a paradigm shift since the last decade and is on a robust growth trajectory.
 Today, the Indian economy boasts a stable annual growth rate, booming capital markets, and rising foreign exchange reserves.
 Since 2014, its gross domestic product, GDP, has increased around 7.5% yearly.
 PwC projects real GDP expansion of 7.3% this year.
 The consulting firm forecasts 7% growth in 2018 and an average of 6.5% yearly growth from 2019 to 2023.

-The World Bank has predicted that the Indian economy will register an 8% growth in 2010.
-If this prediction comes true, India will become the fastest growing economy for the first time, surpassing China’s 7.7% growth.
+The International Monetary Fund (IMF), in its World Economic Outlook Update said the Indian economy will grow by 7.4 per cent in 2018 and estimated 7.8 per cent in 2019.
+This makes the country the world’s fastest-growing economy in 2018 and 2019, the top ranking it briefly lost in 2017 to China.
 India is set to become the world’s youngest country by 2020 with an average age of 29.
 Nearly two-thirds, 64%, of its population will be in the working age group.
 At a time when one million people are entering the labor force every month, India is swelling with the human potential to spur innovation and productivity.
 A young population goes hand in hand with long-term economic growth as people form households, buy homes and raise kids.
 The Indian government has also made a number of policy changes during the past 10–15 years to reduce the discriminatory bias against foreign investors.

 The Indian government has introduced many other significant changes to encourage FDIs in India.
 For example, the Securities and Exchange Board of India (SEBI) recently formulated the guidelines to encourage the operations of foreign brokers, on behalf of registered Foreign Institutional Investors (FIIs), in India.
 Due to this, the foreign brokers can now set up rupee or foreign currency-denominated accounts to credit inward remittances, brokerage fees, and commissions.
 The Indian government has eliminated the condition of dividend balancing for all but 22 consumer goods industries.
 In addition, the Reserve Bank of India (RBI) now allows 100% foreign investment when it comes to the construction of roads or bridges.
 In the March 1995 budget, the peak custom duty rate was lowered significantly from 65% to 50%.